MrJSwotinsky/Python_2025_2026/Unit_00_Intro_to_Python/Assignments/Assignment_01_Configure_Github.md

 5. On the left menu bar, select "Account".
 6. Scroll to the top of the page and click "Change username".
 7. Click "I understand, let's change my username".
-8. Enter your username using the correct format: `LastNameFirstInitial_IEC`.
+8. Enter your username using the correct format: `LastNameFirstInitial-IEC`.
 9. Click "Change my username".

 ### Configure your email address: